Ballari district: Geography

-Ballari district is spread from southwest to northeast and is situated on the eastern side of Karnataka state.
-The district is 15° 30’ and 15°50’ north latitude and 75° 40’ and 77° 11’ east longitude.
-The geographical area is 8447 km^{2}.
+Ballari district is situated in North eastern Karnataka.
+The district lies between 15°30' and 15°50' north latitude, and 75°40' and 77°11' east longitude.
+Its total geographic area is 4,252 km^{2}.

-This district is bounded by Raichur District on the north, Koppal District, Vijayanagara district on the west, Chitradurga District and Davanagere District on the south, and Anantapur District and Kurnool District of Andhra Pradesh on the east.

-The normal rainfall is 639 mm.
+It is bounded by Raichur District to the north; Koppal and Vijayanagara districts to the west; Chitradurga districts to the south; and Anantapur and Kurnool districts of Andhra Pradesh to the east.
+The region receives an annual rainfall of 639 mm.